 This recipe is based on a classic Bavarois Cream, but where the Cream used to make the Creme Anglaise is substituted with Blended and Sieved Strawberries.

-To make Strawberry Bavarois Cream, you will need (see all quantities below):
+To make Strawberry Bavarois Cream, you will need (scroll down to recipe card for all quantities):

 - Fresh (or frozen) Strawberries, blended then sieved